CinicoDiogenes/CinicoDiogenes/README.md

 - 👋 Hi, I’m @CinicoDiogenes
-- 👀 I’m interested in FrontEnd programmer
+- 👀 I’m interested in FrontEnd code
 - 🌱 I’m currently learning FrontEnd Skills + frameWorks
 - 💞️ I’m looking to collaborate on Web Developer
 - 📫 How to reach me andrecostta.it@gmail.com